VincentH-Net/CSharpForMarkup/README.md

 **Note** that the `pathExpression` parameter supports several **convenience binding syntaxes**; see it's intellisense description in above image.

-`Bind` supports almost all functionality that WinUI 3 offers for binding.
+`Bind` supports almost all functionality that the UI framework offers for binding.
 In addition, there are many `Bind` overloads that offer:
 - Omit the property name to bind to the **default property** of a view type:<br />![Bind Default Parameter](img/bind-default-parameter.png)
 - Bind with **inline conversion**:<br />![Bind Inline Conversion](img/bind-inline-conversion.png)
 - Bind a **command and it's parameter** in one go:<br />![Bindcommand](img/bindcommand.png)